nicolemne/paper-rock-scissor-naruto-game/README.md

 ### Future Implementations

-I would like to add more code that works with the Local Storage, so that a scorearea will be displayed where you can keep track of your wins.
+I would like to add more code that works with the Local Storage so that a score area will be displayed where you can keep track of your wins.
 If this was implemented, I would also add a function that tracks how many rounds you've played, and ends the game after a certain amount of runs.

 ### Accessibility